I saw 17 patients in my primary care practice yesterday. Six of them were coughing.

 - cough that lasts more than several days

-- exposure to flu, whooping cough, or other infectious diseases
+- exposure to the flu, whooping cough, or other infectious diseases

 Even these symptoms don’t necessarily mean the cough is serious.
 I’m seeing plenty of people this year with fevers and coughs lasting two and even three weeks or more who still turn out to have simple viral infections.
 But these are symptoms that are worth a call or even a trip to your doctor’s office.